evanjpeterson/vibe-check-fish-jump/PROMPTS.md

 1. Make the screen shake for a second when the player reaches the goal.

 1. Can you please add the ability to double jump?

+1. Have the screen scroll up as the fish ascends the platforms, and add about 20 more platforms.
+The flag should still be on the topmost platform.

+1. Have the camera follow the fish (with a slight spring delay) as it moves around the world.